Habitat for Humanity sells houses.

 Central Minnesota Habitat for Humanity raises its own funds.

 Each affiliate is responsible for developing its own resources locally.
-One way we do this is through ReStore.

 Habitat needs volunteers of varying skill sets.